omachowda/MessengerAnalysis/README.md

-# MessengerAnlaysis
+# Messenger Anlaysis

 ## Dowload Your Data

 Login to [Facebook](https://www.facebook.com "Title") and follow this path:

-'Facebook Home > Settings > Your Facebook Information > Download Your Infomation'
+`Facebook Home > Settings > Your Facebook Information > Download Your Infomation`

 1. Deselect all categories
 2. Select Messages under Your Information